-Note: A patch would be required for AIX, which would be available in tools/solutions as a zip file that can be dropped on the server.
+Note: A patch is required for AIX, which would be available in tools/solutions as a zip file that you can drop on the server.

-- 5. Uninstall Oracle Enterprise Repository 10.3. - Run the Oracle Enterprise Repository 11g product installer.
+- Uninstall Oracle Enterprise Repository 10.3. - Run the Oracle Enterprise Repository 11g product installer.

 Note: Run the database configuration assistant at the end of the Oracle Enterprise Repository installer process.